Caregiver & Alzheimer's Support

 Third Wednesday of Every Month | 6:00 pm – 7:30 pm | Room 205-206

 These no cost Caregiver Support Groups, supported by the Normandale Center for Healing & Wholeness and the Alzheimer’s Association MN/ND chapter, provide a time for caregivers of all ages to meet others in the same situation, learn from each other and develop a mutual support system.
 Choose the support group that best fits your schedule.
-A respite group is available during the support group on Saturday.
-If you would like to utilize the respite, the deadline for reservations for the June session is June 1.
-Call Katie Heitzig at 952.977.9374 to reserve your spot.
+Due to the need for social distancing during this time of COVID-19, the respite group usually available during the support group on 2nd Saturdays have been canceled until further notice.
 For more details, click here.

 Alzheimer’s Association Minnesota-North Dakota Chapter